Your completely science-backed guide to why everyone is wrong and red meat is super, super good for you.

 Firstly, let me just say that I am in full favor of a weekly man-date.

 As we’ve gotten older, the drive to go out to bars on weekends has kind of died down.
-Instead, I seem to find myself at more tame dinners with my boys during the week.
-Because we all have such busy schedules, it’s been harder to get together all at once, so we seem to be pairing off more and more often.
+Instead, I find myself at more tame dinners with my boys during the week, and because we all have such busy schedules, we end up pairing off more and more often.

 For some reason, this seems to draw some looks from other people at the restaurant.

 What the hell?
 Can’t two young, exceptionally well-dressed, exceptionally good looking guys with meticulously styled hair go out for a nice dinner without everyone assuming they’re getting naked together?
 Just because a guy is neat, dresses in the latest fashions, wears a lot of purple, and has an impressive shoe collection, does that automatically make him a homosexual?
 I submit that it does not.